leo/muffin-server/README.md

 ## Use me

+Please note that muffin isn't fully stable yet.
+There are some major features that haven't been implemented yet.
+But we're on it!
+Meanwhile you can give the beta version a try:

+-

-Please firstly make sure that your database is available.
+Firstly make sure that your database is available.
 On your local machine, the easiest way to start MongoDB is by running the following command:

 ```bash
 mongod